 5. Disbursement Report

-Details every outbound payment from servicer trust accounts — taxes paid, insurance premiums remitted, investor distributions, borrower refunds, vendor invoices.
+This report details every outbound payment from servicer trust accounts — taxes paid, insurance premiums remitted, investor distributions, borrower refunds, and vendor invoices.
+See also: 5 Things to Know About the Escrow Disbursement Process for Private Mortgage Notes.

 - Reconciles to the trust account ledger